berenm/CMakeBuildPackage/README.rst

 This script assumes a conventional source tree for C++ projects:

-- All sources to be compiled are assumed to be found in an ``src`` folder.
+- All sources to be compiled are assumed to be located in an ``src`` folder.

-- All public header files to be installed are assumed to be found in an ``include`` folder.
+- All public header files to be installed are assumed to be located in an ``include`` folder.

-- All source files that contains a main function are assumed to be compiled to executables of the same name as the source file.
+- All source files that contains a main function are assumed to be executables of the same name as the source file.

-- All other sources are assumed to be compiled together to a library of the name of the folder containing them, or the name of the package itself.
+- All other sources compiled together to a library of the name of the folder containing them, or the name of the package itself.

-- All other packages that one package depend on should be located in a ``packages`` folder.
+- All other packages that a package depends on should be located in a ``packages`` folder, or one of the predefined lookup paths.

+- Prebuilt packages can be provided as an alternative to source packages, assuming the platform and compiler they were built for match the current ones.

 BOOTSTRAP
 -------------------------------------------------------------------------------